shivamdixit/shivamdixit.github.io/_posts/2016-09-03-how-ls-caused-production-downtime.md

 ---
 layout: post
-title: "How 'ls' command caused a downtime on prod"
+title: "How 'ls' command output caused a downtime on prod"
 description: "The innocuous command 'ls' can sometimes be dangerous too.
 Read how."
 category: linux
 tags: [bash, shell, linux]